 The Morgan & Morgan Difference

 If you believe you’ve experienced discrimination due to your disability, you shouldn’t go through this alone.
 At Morgan & Morgan, our attorneys understand how devastating and unfair situations like yours can be and want to fight for the compensation and justice you deserve.
 We’re a family law firm and treat every client as a member of the family, handling their cases personally.
 And when you win, we win.
 That means we get paid only if we win for you — we never charge by the hour.
-With more than 500 attorneys and 50 offices nationwide, we have the resources and reach to provide you the best service possible.
+With more than 700 attorneys across 16 states, we have the resources and reach to provide you the best service possible.
 Fill out a no-cost case evaluation form to speak with an ADA attorney today.